victor7543/Capstone-Game/README.md

 Just like classic Tetris, there are 7 types of pieces that keep descending from the top of the screen in random order.
 The player controls each piece as they fall, trying to complete lines in order to score points and prevent the pieces from reaching the top of the screen.
 Each line completed will earn the player 100 points and make that line disappear, and if the player manages to complete multiple lines at once there is a score multiplier.
 The pieces can collide with each other and will pile up until they reach the top of the screen.
 When that happens the game is over.
+## Controls
+Use the left and right arrows <- -> to move the piece around, the up arrow to rotate the piece and the down arrow to accelerate it's movement.'
 ## Code structure
 The main function will create a Renderer, a Controller and a Game object, and then call Run() from the Game object, passing the other objects as arguments.
 The Run function will initialize the audio and start the game loop, which will keep calling the HandleInput, Update and Render functions until the application finishes.